-4. Applies clustering or classification techniques to the features to complete the recognition task.
+Applies clustering or classification techniques to the features to complete the recognition task.

-There are different demonstrations that are performed by software:
+There are different demonstrations that are included as part of the software distribution:

-* Demo 1: Real time web: This demo does the full face recognition pipeline on every frame.
+Demo 1.
+Real time web: This demo conducts the full face recognition pipeline on every frame.
 In practice, object tracking like dlib's should be used once the face recognizer has predicted a face.

-* Demo 2: Comparing two images: The comparison demo outputs the predicted similarity score of two faces by computing the squared L2 distance between their representations.
+Demo 2.
+Comparing two images: The comparison demo outputs the predicted similarity score of two faces by computing the squared L2 distance between their representations.

-* Demo 3: Classifier demo : OpenFace's core provides a feature extraction method to obtain low-dimensional representation of any face. demos/classifier.py shows a demo of how these representations can be used to create a face classifier.
+Demo 3.
+Classifier demo : OpenFace's core provides a feature extraction method to obtain low-dimensional representation of any face.
+The program demos/classifier.py shows how these representations can be used to create a face classifier.

 For the purpose of this project Demo 2 and Demo 3 will be used and deployed on Ubuntu and Docker systems.
-The performance of openface project will be studied on different machines and environment, such as docker on OSX and Ubuntu deployment using ansible.
-The comparative results of openface software performance is represented pictorially in the form of graphs and charts.
+With the help of the included demonstration programs we will measure the performance for each of them and compare the performance on different machines and environments.
+This includes docker on OSX and Ubuntu deployments using ansible.
+The comparative results of openface software performance is represented as box whisker diagrams.

 ALGORITHM

 One of the most widely used methods for human detection is the HOG (Histograms of oriented gradients) [1].
-For face detection one popular method is based on Harr wavelet and SVM classifier described in the paper [2].
+For face detection one popular method is based on Harr wavelet and SVM classifier described in [2].
 We could use the OpenCV implementation of human and face detection for our project [3].
-Mahout and/or Spark’s MLlib library for machine learning consisting of common learning algorithms could be used for classification for human and face detection. (http://spark.apache.org/docs/1.2.1/mllib-guide.html) .To download the code see [4]
+Mahout and/or Spark’s MLlib library for machine learning consisting of common learning algorithms could be used for classification for human and face detection. (http://spark.apache.org/docs/1.2.1/mllib-guide.html) .The code can be downloaded from [4].

+UNCLEAR

 DATASET

-The current models in openface project are trained with a combination of the two largest (of August 2015) publicly-available face recognition datasets based on names: FaceScrub and CASIA-WebFace [4].
+The current models in openface project are trained with a combination of the two largest publicly-available face recognition datasets based on names (as of August 2015): FaceScrub and CASIA-WebFace [4].

 The models can be found under "openface/models" folder which is downloaded while pulling bamos/openface image :